 If you want to learn about the above-mentioned attacks in detail or hacking in general, then I recommend The Complete Ethical Hacking Course Bundle on StationX.

-You can also sign up for the StationX VIP membership and gain access to the full library of top courses (230+ courses) related to cyber-security along with many other benefits for just $149/year.
+You can also sign up for the StationX VIP membership and gain access to the full library of top courses (230+ courses) related to cyber-security along with many other great benefits.
 You can read more about the membership and its advantages here.

 This concludes the best phones for Kali Nethunter list.
 There are many other phones on which you can install Kali Nethunter.
 You can find the full list of supported devices on the Kali Linux website.